Iovva/Cisco-Packet-Tracer/README.md

 # Cisco packet tracer

-The network.pkt contains a network made in Cisco packet racer with the following:
+The network.pkt contains a network made in Cisco packet tracer with the following:

 -DHCP